The following information will be updated so be aware of changes and please read the race information right before the race.

 Information for Juniors in Competition class.

-Skiers born in 2003 are allowed to race competition class, but need to apply and obtain a FIS code from your national federation prior to entry of Alliansloppet.
+Skiers born in 2004 are allowed to race in the competition class, but need to apply and obtain a FIS code from their national federation prior to entry on Alliansloppet.

-Late registration can be done in the race office Friday 2.00-9.00 PM and Saturday 7-9.30 AM for OPEN class and 7 AM-1PM for COMPETITION class.
+Late registration can be done in the race office Friday 28th August from 2.00-9.00 PM and Saturday 29th from 7-9.30 AM for OPEN class and 7 AM-1PM for COMPETITION class.

 Cash payment only.
 Printed results are needed from a seeding race in order to get seeding to a start group in Alliansloppet.

-Note that with late registration it is not possible to enter start group 1 for Men 21 and Women 21 Comeptition class 48 km!
+Note that with late registration it is not possible to enter start group 1 for both women and men Competition class 48 km!

 Start and finish is on Åkersbergsvägen next to the river and the sluices in Trollhättan.

 The start is located on Oscarsbron in the southern part of the Allianslopparena.